dxzl/mediatag-sharp/README.md

 # mediatag-sharp

+NOTE: Instead of using this library, I suggest switching to https://github.com/mono/taglib-sharp

 Combines taglib-sharp and another library to provide read/write access to both WMA and MP3 music tags.
 MediaTagSharp can write WMA tags.

 MediaTagSharp uses a modified version of taglib-sharp to read/write non-WMA tags.